yourbasic/int/README.md

 *Source code from [bfs.go][graphbfs].*

-# Effective search and sort
+# Effective searching and sorting

 Some of the most effective search and sort strategies are implemented by bit manipulation done with bitwise integer operators.